 Pups love those soft “sheepskin” toys, especially the squeaky ones.
 They’re also very gentle on those developing teeth.
 Another very popular puppy toy is a soft rope for playing tug.

-Their favorite winter (when the snow is too deep and Frisbees get lost) toys are the Jolly Balls which are actually horse toys (for horses bored in stalls and small pens).
+Their favorite winter (when the snow is too deep and balls get lost) toys are the Jolly Balls which are actually horse toys (for horses bored in stalls and small pens).
 These are soft rubber balls with handles which come in various sizes.
 I use the 10″ (largest) balls for my dogs; you might want to start with a smaller one for a baby pup).
 Don’t get those large “Indestructible Balls” which are very hard; they’ll raise big bumps on the dog’s legs.
-The only place I’ve found the Jolly Balls is in the Valley Vet catalog.